trottadavide/trottadavide.github.io/content/authors/admin/_index.md

 # Role/position/tagline
 role: Assistant professor (RTDA)

-# Organizations/Affiliations to show in About widget
-organizations:
-- name: University of Padova

 # Short bio (displayed in user profile at end of posts)
 bio:  I am a mathematician, and my research is mainly focused on categorical logic and its applications in theoretical computer science.

 # Interests to show in About widget
-interests:
-- Categorical Logic
-- Logic
-- Theoretical Computer Science

-# Education to show in About widget
-education:
-  courses:
-  - course: PhD in Mathematics
-    institution: University of Trento
-    year: 2019
-  - course: M.Sc in Mathematics
-    institution: University of Trento
-    year: 2016
-  - course: B.Sc in Mathematics
-    institution: University of Modena
-    year: 2014

 # Social/Academic Networking
 # For available icons, see: https://wowchemy.com/docs/getting-started/page-builder/#icons
 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "/#contact" for contact widget.

-social:
-- icon: at
-  icon_pack: fas
-  link: 'mailto: trottadavide92@gmail.com'